 You only need to be able to ride short distances safely, usually trips of 5km or less.
 There will be opportunities for longer rides if you choose.

 Ride as often as you can.
 Complete the surveys and track your trips.
 You will be shown how to do this.
 Contact your mentor at least twice a month.

 All users of BikeWrx are asked to join Pedalwise, no matter the level of mentoring they might need (a little, lots or none at all).

-Pedalwise has been made possible by an Environment and Climate Change Canada EcoAction grant and by Region of Peel’s Community Cycling Program.
-We need to collect data on our cycling trips to show how much carbon we collectively offset by choosing to ride our bikes instead of driving the car.
+Pedalwise has been made possible by Region of Peel’s Community Cycling Program.
+We need to collect data on our cycling trips to show our funders that we are fullfulling the goals of the Peel’s Sustainable Transportation Strategy.
 Even though how we FEEL about cycling counts significantly, having the DATA shows proof of our success!